 Our Executive Program (EP) is a week-long workshop or custom program that offers corporate executives and entrepreneurs the tools to predict and evaluate how emerging technologies will disrupt and transform their industries, companies, careers and lives.Play Video

-- How artificial intelligence and machine learning will complement human jobs.
+- How AI and machine learning will complement human jobs.

 - How automation will affect our labor markets.